 Despite ConocoPhillips’ promise of no net environmental impact from the project’s open-loop vaporization process, Riley said he still had his doubts.
 He had a June 11 deadline to make a decision on the application at the Maritime Administration (MARAD).

 This is the second LNG import project that has been blocked by a Gulf Coast state governor.
-Last month McMoRan Exploration's Main Pass Energy Hub, proposed for offshore Louisiana, was vetoed by Louisiana Gov. Kathleen Blanco (see NGI, May 15).
+Last month McMoRan Exploration’s Main Pass Energy Hub, proposed for offshore Louisiana, was vetoed by Louisiana Gov. Kathleen Blanco (see Daily GPI, May 9).
 McMoRan subsequently changed its vaporization design to a more expensive and less environmentally intrusive closed-loop system.

 Several more LNG projects proposed offshore in the Gulf of Mexico and offshore California could face similar decisions in the near future.
 And some proposed offshore Boston plan to use open-loop vaporization as a back-up process.
 It’s unclear at this point how many state governors will jump on the bandwagon, forcing offshore LNG ports to alter their designs potentially making them less attractive to overseas LNG suppliers.

-ConocoPhillips so far is unwilling to switch to a different and more costly design for its $800 million project.
+ConocoPhillips so far is unwilling to switch to a different and more costly design for its $800 million import terminal.
 The company had promised Alabama that there would be no adverse environmental impact from its current design.

 In a letter published last Wednesday in the Mobile Register, Sig Cornelius, president of Global Gas for the company, promised the state “guaranteed environmental protection, doing all we can to minimize and prevent impacts to the marine environment; guaranteed environmental improvement, not just maintaining the status quo but taking steps to improve both the marine and air environment; and guaranteed long-term, meaningful and quantifiable economic benefits to businesses, consumers and working families of Alabama…